GoogleCloudPlatform/opentelemetry-operations-java/examples/resource/README.md

 # Resource detection Example

+> [!NOTE]
+> Running this example does not generate any telemetry.
+This example merely demonstrates resource attributes detetcted by the GCP Resource Detector.

 An example application that shows what resource attributes will be detected by the [GCP Resource Detector](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/gcp-resources) and how the [Autoconfigure Resource Provider SPI](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure#resource-provider-spi) automatically *attaches* the detected resource attributes to the generated telemetry.

 ### Prerequisites